 After a good long soak (which tacked years back onto my life) I met my bandmates for dinner downstairs at Taverne Gaspar, a chummy English-style gastro pub with a Quebec accent.
 Our waitress steered me in the direction of an earthy cabernet to pair with my expertly cooked filet.
 We, of course, had to make it an all out meat-fest by going in for the decadent braised beef poutine, too.
 I mean, when in Rome... or Montreal, ya know?

 With a food coma setting in nicely, I returned to my room.
-Now, in true rock tour-style I suppose it’s expected that I’d be busy clearing out the mini-bar and trashing the room.
+Now, in true rocker style I suppose it’s expected that I should've been busy clearing out the mini-bar and trashing the joint.
 Instead, I lazed in front of the comforting glow of the modern in-wall fireplace and floated off to sleep on the cloud-like bed.